CyberMiles/litylang-web/content/gas/_index.md

 }
 ```

 The `payable` function is important as it allows the contract to receive CMTs that will later be used as gas.
-If the contract address runs out of funds, the `test` function will require gas fees from the function caller.

 The screen shots below show the free gas contract function in action.